 Find out the average price these items have sold for recently, then list it at the average price.

 Step 3: If 3+ Titles from 1 Artist, Bundle Them

-Bundling by artist (minus the high value discussed prior) is the best way to unload your collection, for 3 reasons.
+Bundling by artist (minus the high value discussed prior) is the best way to unload your collection on EBay, for 3 reasons.

 - It’s a convenient way to sell through your collection quickly.
 Multiple titles lumped with 1 photo, 1 listing, less packaging and shipping.

 - It’s a more profitable way for you to sell.

 - It’s a cheaper and more convenient way for buyers to buy.